McSteve7/damilola/content/posts/2024-03-02-What-you-should-know-about-product-market-fit/index.md

 *Also,*

-> *“You can always feel when product/market fit is **not** happening.
-The customers aren't quite getting value out of the product, word of mouth isn't spreading, usage isn't growing that fast, press reviews are kind of ‘blah,’ the sales cycle takes too long, and lots of deals never close.
+> “You can always feel when product/market fit is **not** happening.
+The customers aren't quite getting value out of the product, word of mouth isn't spreading, usage isn't growing that fast, press reviews are kind of ‘blah,’ the sales cycle takes too long, and lots of deals never close -
 **Marc Andreessen***
 >

 ## What is Product/Market Fit